About the Richmond Air Monitoring Network

 - Raise local public awareness of the relationship between air quality and human health.

-PSE is conducting a two-year air-monitoring study to analyze the spatial patterns of local air pollution over time, assess the distribution of air pollution sources throughout the area, and track emission changes from varying transportation patterns, refinery operations, and other industrial activities.
+PSE conducted the two-year air-monitoring study to analyze the spatial patterns of local air pollution over time, assess the distribution of air pollution sources throughout the area, and track emission changes from varying transportation patterns, refinery operations, and other industrial activities.

 Richmond is one of the ten target communities selected by the California Air Resources Board for a Community Air Grant, a focused action to improve air quality in the areas with highest cumulative air pollution exposure burdens.
 The grants are supported through the Community Air Protection Program, a California Climate Investments program which was created with the passage of Assembly Bill 617.
 The Richmond-San Pablo area is a target community because it faces disproportionate impacts from multiple sources of air pollution, including oil and gas facilities, high traffic volumes, large and small industrial facilities, and port and freight activities.
 The city of San Francisco, located upwind from Richmond, is also a source of ozone precursor emissions.
 Despite these risk factors, there are few State air monitoring stations deployed in the area, and thus air quality data is limited.
 This information gap hinders local and State regulators from addressing air pollution effectively.
 The goal of the Richmond Air Monitoring Network is to address this gap.